afraz-khan/hush-hush/setup/deployment-options/DEPLOY_LINUX.md

 </div>

+# Deploy on Linux Server

 ### Prerequisites
-Spin-up a linux server(ubuntu recommended) where you want to deploy your password wallet and don't use that server for any other purposes but to be used as your password wallet only.
+Spin-up a linux server(ubuntu recommended) where you want to deploy your password wallet and do not use that server for any other purposes but to be used as your password wallet only.
 Make sure that below dependencies are installed on the server.

 * git